Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_02.md

 # Episode 02 - Flow, Metaphor and the Axial Revolution

-## Upper-paleolithic Transition - Cognitive Revolution (History)
+## Upper-Paleolithic Transition - Cognitive Revolution (History)

 + formative us as human beings
 + cognitive exaptation
-    + of trade, initiation, healing rituals
+    + of trade/initiation/healing rituals
++ new *psychotechnologies*
-+ new psychotechnologies --> shamanism
+    + lead by shamanism
+    + sense of self/reality changes
 + meaning making, self-transcending and spirituality together
 + chaos and warfare is part of the natural order